brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 popularized the PR workflow as the de facto way to make changes to open source repos, and these days, many companies use PRs to make changes to private repos as well.
 The pull request process is as follows:

-* You check out a copy of repo (e.g., `acme-repo`), create a branch (e.g., `bug-fix`), and commit your changes to this branch.
+* You check out a copy of a repo (e.g., `acme-repo`), create a branch (e.g., `bug-fix`), and commit your changes to this branch.
 Note that if you have write access to `acme-repo`, you can create the `bug-fix` branch directly in `acme-repo`.
-However, if you don't have write access, which is usually the case if `acme-repo` is an open source repo in someone else's account, then you first create a _fork_ of `acme-repo`, which is a copy of the repo in your own account, and then you create the `bug-fix` branch in your fork.
+However, if you don't have write access, which is the case if `acme-repo` is in someone else's account (e.g., it's an open source repo maintained by someone else), then you first create a _fork_ of `acme-repo`, which is a copy of the repo in your own account, and then you create the `bug-fix` branch in your fork.
 * When you're done with your work in the `bug-fix` branch, you open a pull request against `acme-repo`, requesting that the maintainer of that repo merges your changes from the `bug-fix` branch into some branch in `acme-repo` (typically `main`).